 Keeping Families Whole in their Home Makes for a Stable and Safe Community

-Via the Residence CARES Relief Fund program, families can apply for assistance with their delinquent, or current, rent or mortgage payments, which will ease a heavy burden and give them the ability to stay in their home.
+Via the Residence CARES Relief Fund program, families can apply for assistance with their delinquent, rent, or mortgage payments, which will ease a heavy burden and give them the ability to stay in their home.
 By helping to alleviate this expense, families would then be able to apply monies otherwise spent on those payments towards other essential family expenses like groceries or utilities.

 Additionally, the United Way of the Greater Clarksville Region would like to thank the City of Clarksville and the office of Housing and Community Development for their partnership, because without them this grant would not be possible.

-Applications can also be picked up by appointment only at the United Way of the Greater Clarksville Region office.
-To schedule, please call (931) 647-4291.
-Appointment hours are Monday through Thursday 8:30 a.m. to 3:30 p.m. and Fridays 8:30 a.m. to Noon.
+The Residence CARES Relief Fund Application can be downloaded by clicking the link below.
+Applicant will need to download and then print the application.
+There is no online version.
+Applications can also be picked up at the United Way of the Greater Clarksville Region office Monday through Thursday 8:30 a.m. to 3:30 p.m. and Fridays 8:30 a.m. to Noon.

 Completed applications can be returned by mail or dropped in the mail slot at 107 Jefferson Street, Suite 107, Clarksville, Tennessee 37040.
 Applications can also be emailed to firstname.lastname@example.org.